zestsoftware/jquery.pyproxy/jquery/pyproxy/ROADMAP.rst

  - extract sub functions to ease unit testing. [done]

- - tests for the jQuery plugin itself.
+ - tests for the jQuery plugin itself. [done]

  - embed spinner in the package. [done - Django users still have to do some manual steps]